VojtaHavlicek/AlphaZero-Piskvorky/README.md

         - This can be adaptive (using Elo ratings or statistical significance testing)

-4. Miscelaneous:
+4. Miscelaneous notes:
+    * MCTS
         - Use temperature annealing for exploration early in training, low for precise eval later in the optimization
         - Dirichlet noise: add to the root node during self-play to encourage exploration
+        - Very important: resolve policy search ties at random!

     - Data augmentation: Augment data using rotation/reflections.